 When it comes to measurement, 0.5 grams is comparable to a pumpkin seed while 1 gram is as small as a tablet of chewing gum.

 Measuring weed doesn’t sound easy at first.
 But, don’t worry because eventually, when you get the hang of it, you’ll see that weed measurements ain’t that really hard.
-For beginners, I urged you to memorize the different jargon when buying cannabis so you won’t be confused when you purchase your weed.
+For beginners, I urged you to memorize the different jargon when buying cannabis so you won’t be confused in case you get those monthly subscription boxes for cannabis.

 For beginners, always remember that you start with gram being the least and work you way up to an ounce of weed with 28 grams.
 I also encouraged you to try marijuana measurements at home so you will know how much a gram is, an eighth of an ounce, a quarter ounce, and an ounce of ganja.